davidlatwe/rez-ozark/README.md

   -h, --help            show this help message and exit --install-rez [INSTALL_REZ]
                         Rez install path if you want to install it.
-If enabled but no path given, Rez will be installed in ~/rez/core --deploy-package      Deploy packages from this repository.
+If enabled but no path given, Rez will be installed in '~/rez/core'.
+Directory will be removed if exists.
+  --deploy-package      Deploy packages from this repository.
   --with-config [WITH_CONFIG]
                         Deploy packages with config ($REZ_CONFIG_FILE).
 If